material-motion/material-motion/specifications/plans/TimelineTween.md

 ## Performer considerations

-A TimelineTweenPerformer is expected to generate Tween plans for the specified transition direction.
+A TimelineTweenPerformer is expected to generate Tween plans for the timeline's initial direction.

 TODO: Add pseudo-code for generating Tweens based on the initialDirection.